bin4rythr33/WordSearch/README.md

    - Checks if its stroke pattern is contained within the composite input
    - If all strokes match, adds the letter to the possible pool
 4. Filters dictionary using possible letters and additional constraints
+5. Verifies candidate words by generating composite glyphs and only returning exact glyph matches
+6. Saves results to `glyph.output.txt`; if no exact matches exist, saves fallback possible words instead
 5. Returns matching words in alphabetical order

 ## Examples